ameli/imate/docs/notes.rst

 Some notes to myself when completing the documentation later.

-* It seems there is a difference of results when gpu is enabled or disabled.
-  When the data is double precision, this difference is very small, almost unimportant.But for single precision data, the difference of cublas and cpu based computation for float precision is more pronounced.
-In particular, the Lanczos iterations quickly lose their orthogonality.
-This issue is in particular more observed when single precision data ``float32``` is used.
-To avoid this, either use double precision, or enable *reorthogonalization* in Lancozs process.

-  Problem was found:
+* To run Qeen_4147 data on GPU, recompile the source code with `USE_UNSIGNED_LONG_INT=1` to double the limit of integers.

+* How to make the results of GPU and CPU identical fro testing purposes:

   When num_gpu_devices and num_threads are the same, both cpu and gpu codes give identical results.
 This is due to the random number generator.
 For each thread, the random generator jumps the initial seed.
-Also, when an iteration on a single thread finishes, the next iteration continutes with the next random number in the previous sequence in the memory of the generator.
+Also, when an iteration on a single thread finishes, the next iteration continues with the next random number in the previous sequence in the memory of the generator.

   To make the result of both cpu and gpu exactly identical, do the followings: